matthewlkramer/wildflowerOS/replit.md

   - Corrected indentation issues throughout both components for proper JSX structure
   - Application now starts successfully and runs on port 5000
   - **CONFIRMED WORKING** - All JSX syntax errors resolved and app is operational
-- **✅ RESOLVED: Fixed global scrolling issues across all pages**
-  - Removed all min-h-screen classes that were constraining document height to viewport
+- **Implemented flexbox-based layout architecture**
+  - Completely restructured app from fixed positioning to flexbox containers
+  - Removed Replit development banner that could interfere with layout
-  - Changed sidebar from h-screen to use top-16 bottom-0 for proper height calculation
+  - Changed sidebar from fixed to flex-shrink-0 within flex container
-  - Simplified CSS to use natural document flow with proper html/body overflow settings
-  - Removed max-w-6xl container constraint in school-settings page
-  - Removed overflow-hidden from all page layouts to allow natural scrolling
+  - Applied overflow-y-auto to main content areas for natural scrolling
-  - **CONFIRMED WORKING** - All pages now scroll properly with natural browser behavior
+  - Set height: 100% on html, body, and #root for proper flexbox flow
+  - Created consistent layout structure across all pages using flex columns and rows
+  - **IN PROGRESS** - Testing needed to confirm scrolling works on all pages
 - **Enhanced calendar closures system with rule-based network defaults**
   - Added rule field to calendar_closures table for descriptive holiday rules
   - Made date field nullable for network default holidays that use rules instead of specific dates